 Owing to the factors, like increasing research activities in the field of wound care and rising governmental investment for wound care research, Germany dominates the Europe wound management market.

-Major Players: J&J, Biotronik, Boston Scientific, St Jude Medical, Medtronic/Covidien, Zoll Medical Corporation, Cardia Science, Livanova, Schiller Ag, Nihon Kohden Corporation, Molnlycke Health Care Amongst Others.
+Major Players: J&J, Biotronik, Boston Scientific, St Jude Medical, Medtronic/Covidien, Zoll Medical Corporation, Cardia Science, Livanova, Schiller Ag, Nihon Kohden Corporation, And Molnlycke Health Care, among others.